apache/druid/docs/content/operations/rule-configuration.md

 # Reloading Dropped Data

 Data that has been dropped from a Druid cluster cannot be reloaded using only rules.
-To reload dropped data in Druid, you must first set your retention period (i.e. changing the retention period from 1 month to 2 months), and then enable the datasource in the Druid Coordinator console, or through the Druid Coordinator endpoints.
+To reload dropped data in Druid, you must first set your retention period (i.e. changing the retention period from 1 month to 2 months), and then mark as used all segments belonging to the data source in the Druid Coordinator console, or through the Druid Coordinator endpoints.